sunpy/ndcube/docs/data_classes.rst

 NDCollection
 ============
-`~ndcube.NDCollection` is a container class for grouping `~ndcube.NDCube` or `~ndcube.NDCubeSequence` instances in an unordered way like in a Python `dict`.  `~ndcube.NDCollection` therefore is differs from `~ndcube.NDCubeSequence` in that the objects contained are not considered to be in any order, are not assumed to represent measurements of the same physical property, and they can have different dimensionalities.
+`~ndcube.NDCollection` is a container class for grouping `~ndcube.NDCube` or `~ndcube.NDCubeSequence` instances in an unordered way.
+`~ndcube.NDCollection` therefore is differs from `~ndcube.NDCubeSequence` in that the objects contained are not considered to be in any order, are not assumed to represent measurements of the same physical property, and they can have different dimensionalities.
 However `~ndcube.NDCollection` is more powerful than a simple `dict` because it enables us to identify axes that are aligned between the objects and hence provides some limited slicing functionality.
 (See :ref:`collection_slicing` to for more on slicing.)

 One possible application of `~ndcube.NDCollection` is linking observations with derived data products.
 Let's say we have a 3D `~ndcube.NDCube` representing space-space-wavelength.
 Then let's say we fit a spectral line in each pixel's spectrum and extract its linewidth.
 Now we have a 2D spatial map of linewidth with the same spatial axes as the original 3D cube.
 There is a clear relationship between these two objects and so it makes sense to store them together.
 An `~ndcube.NDCubeSequence` is not appropriate here as the physical properties represented by the two objects is different, they do not have an order within their common coordinate space, and they do not have the same dimensionality.
 Instead let's use an `~ndcube.NDCollection`.

 Let's use ``my_cube`` defined above as our observations cube and define a "linewidth cube".